 Why we love this recipe: they’re ridiculously easy to make.

-Best salads to serve with chicken pot pie
+What to serve with mini chicken pot pies

 What desserts go well with chicken pot pie